-You know, at first I didn’t feel like writing this Chicago Pneumatic CP734H review as I wanted to talk about other topics such as the benefits of using air impact wrench over other types of impact wrenches, buying tips for folks who aren’t familiar with pneumatic tools, etc, etc…
+You know, at first, I really did not feel like composing this Chicago Pneumatic CP734H review as I wished to speak about various other topics such as the advantages of using air influence wrench over various other types of impact wrenches, buying tips for individuals who aren’t knowledgeable about pneumatic tools, etc, and so on.

-But then I changed my mind after discovering the Chicago pneumatic Cp734h price at Amazon.com.
-I saw that the price tag was less than $150!
-What a bargain and that made me VERY ANGRY!
+However then I altered my mind after discovering the Chicago pneumatically-driven Cp734h price at Amazon.com.
+I saw that the price was less than hundred bucks!
+What a bargain which made me REALLY MAD!